Chicco1999/CI_22-23_301196/lab1/README.md

 The algorithm that has been chosen is a A* type of alghoritm, using as a heuristic function the number of elements that a given state is missing with respect to the solution.
 This approach provided optimal results for the smallest values of N (5,10,20).
 However, starting from N = 100 the complexity made it impossible to obtain a result in a reasonable time.
-The best results, as a compromise between time and quality of the solution, have been obtained by using a greedy best-first approach, using the pre-define heuristics as the priority function
+The best results, as a compromise between time and quality of the solution, have been obtained by using a greedy best-first approach, using the pre-defined heuristics as the priority function

 ## Results